DavidRaet/ai201-project1-unofficial-guide-starter/README.md

 Overlap: 50 tokens

-Why these choices fit your documents: Given that these documents consist of student reviews and discussions, which can vary in length and structure, a boundary-aware fixed-size chunking strategy allows us to preserve coherent units of information while ensuring that chunks are manageable for retrieval and generation.
-For RMP Reviews, it's document is first split into review boundaries using a consistent delimiter,"-0", preserving each review as a single chunk.
-For the Reddit thread comments and the Miscellany News article, we will also apply fixed-size chunking with a chunk size of 300 tokens and an overlap of 50 tokens but omitting the delimiters since these documents only contain a single coherent section.
-This approach allows us to capture the full sentiment and details of each review or discussion while still ensuring that chunks are manageable for retrieval and generation.
-The overlap of 50 tokens helps to mitigate the risk of splitting key information across chunk boundaries, which can be particularly important for reviews that may contain important context or sentiment that spans multiple sentences.
+Why these choices fit your documents: Given that these documents consist of student reviews and discussions, which can vary in length and structure, we apply recursive character splitting to preserve coherent units of information while keeping chunks manageable for retrieval and generation.
+The splitter uses a priority-ordered cascade of separators, paragraph breaks, line breaks, sentence-ending punctuation, then spaces, and falling back to finer splits only when a chunk still exceeds the size limit.
+Chunk size is set to [your CHUNK_SIZE] (256 tokens) tokens and overlap to [your CHUNK_OVERLAP] (50) tokens, measured using the all-MiniLM-L6-v2 tokenizer.
+This approach approximates boundary-aware chunking heuristically: it avoids splitting mid-sentence or mid-paragraph whenever possible.
+The overlap helps preserve context that might otherwise be severed at chunk edges, which is particularly relevant for reviews and discussions where sentiment or reasoning can span multiple sentences.

 Final chunk count: 43 chunks